 - Apparently, Zangief came up with this move after piledriving a bear in the middle of a hurricane.

 - The Spanish ninja Vega, also from SFII, can execute the Izuna Drop after using his special jump move and landing above his opponents' head.
+In V, he gets a spinning Izuna Drop as an EX version of the normal one.

 - Seth in Street Fighter IV also has one (copied from Zangief), in a purer form.
 He sets it up by uppercutting the enemy in the air, and then teleporting into them for the spinning piledriver.